Best Shotgun Microphones for Film Students

 Frequently Asked Questions

-Can I plug an XLR shotgun mic directly into my Sony or Canon DSLR?
+Can I plug an XLR shotgun mic directly into my DSLR’s 3.5mm jack?

-Why does my shotgun mic sound echoey when I record indoors?
+Why does my shotgun mic sound terrible when I use it indoors?

-Is it better to buy a used Sennheiser 416 or a new mid-range mic?
+Is it worth buying a used Sennheiser 416, or should I get a new MKE 600?

 Final Verdict